FACTBOX-Latest on worldwide coronavirus spread

 EUROPE * France's daily COVID-19 infections reached the highest in more than two months on Wednesday.

-* The Greek prime minister warned of new restrictions if a worrying rise in daily cases does not abate. * Germany's Foreign Ministry revised its travel guidance for Belgium, warning against all non-essential travel to the province of Antwerp.
+* Greece's prime minister warned of new restrictions if a worrying rise in daily cases does not abate. * Germany's foreign ministry revised its travel guidance for Belgium, warning against all non-essential travel to the province of Antwerp.

-* Poland intends to fully reopen its schools on Sept.
-1, despite a recent renewed spike in infections.
-AMERICAS
+AMERICAS * Facebook and Twitter on Wednesday took down posts by U.S. President Donald Trump, citing violation of rules against sharing misinformation about the coronavirus.

-* New York Governor Andrew Cuomo, speaking on behalf of all U.S. governors, urged Congress to include $500 billion in unrestricted state funding in a COVID-19 relief package currently under consideration. * One of the White House's lead negotiators in talks with congressional Democrats on a new round of coronavirus relief and some Senate Republicans said they viewed Friday as the deadline to reach a deal or drop talks.
+* U.S. Representative Rodney Davis said he tested positive for COVID-19, making him at least the 15th U.S. lawmaker to be infected or presumed to have the disease. * Brazil's Supreme Court ruled that President Jair Bolsonaro's government must adopt measures to stop the spread of novel coronavirus to the country's vulnerable indigenous communities.

 * A new outbreak in Vietnam has spread to two more provinces, the country's health minister said, after the contagion was declared "under control" in the central city where the outbreak began. * North Korea's test results for its first suspected case were inconclusive, though authorities have quarantined over 3,635 primary and secondary contacts, a WHO official told Reuters.